2018–2019 U.S.-Korea NextGen Scholars

 Joan E. Cho is Korea Foundation Assistant Professor of Korean Political Economy at the College of East Asian Studies at Wesleyan University and Associate-in-Research at the Council of East Asian Studies at Yale University.
 Her primary research and teaching interests include authoritarian politics, democratization, and social movements in Korea and East Asia.
 Her works on authoritarian media control and South Korean democracy movement are published in the Journal of East Asian Studies and the Routledge Handbook of Korean Culture and Society.
 Cho is currently working on a book manuscript, The Authoritarian Roots of Korean Democracy, which examines how generational differences in political values and behaviors shaped under the past authoritarian regimes contributed to political polarization in the democratic period.
 She holds Ph.D. and A.M. degrees in political science from the Department of Government at Harvard University and B.A., cum laude with honors, in political science from the University of Rochester.

-Aram Hur is a Postdoctoral Fellow at the Wagner School of Public Service at New York University.
+Aram Hur is an assistant professor of political science at the University of Missouri.
+She was previously a Postdoctoral Fellow at the Wagner School of Public Service at New York University.
 Her research lies at the intersection of comparative and international politics, with a focus on East Asia.
 She is interested in how identity politics shapes the way new or marginalized citizens integrate into democracies: how they develop a sense of democratic responsibility, whether and how they participate politically, and what that means for the resulting health of democracies.
 Dr. Hur was selected by the Office of the Provost as a Faculty Fellow in NYU’s Postdoctoral and Transition Program for Academic Diversity in 2015.
 At Wagner, she is currently finishing her first book manuscript titled The Dutiful Citizen: How Nationalism Shapes Moral Obligations to the State, as well as ongoing projects on the political integration of North Korean refugees, national minorities, and immigrants.
 She received her Ph.D. in Politics from Princeton University, M.P.P. from the Harvard Kennedy School, and B.A. from Stanford University.

 Katrin Fraser Katz is a former director for Japan, Korea, and oceanic affairs on the staff of the National Security Council, where she served from 2007 to 2008.
 Previously, she was a special assistant to the assistant secretary for international organization affairs at the U.S. Department of State and an analyst at the Central Intelligence Agency.
 Dr. Katz’s research, which has been supported by grants from the Korea Foundation and the Horowitz Foundation for Social Policy, explores the interplay of cooperation and conflict in East Asia’s political, economic, and security dynamics.
 In 2017, she received the inaugural Sherman Family Korea Emerging Scholar Lecture Series award from the Korea Society.
 She holds a Ph.D. in political science from Northwestern University; a master’s degree in East Asian and international security studies from the Fletcher School of Law and Diplomacy, where she was awarded the John C. Perry Scholarship for East Asian Studies; and a bachelor’s degree, magna cum laude, in international relations and Japanese from the University of Pennsylvania.